Mashed cauliflower – welcome to the biggest staple in low carb cooking. Once you master mashed cauliflower you know you are a true low carber.

 It is part of the cruciferous family (cabbage, kale, broccoli, Brussels sprouts) which are great anti-oxidants and anti-inflammatories.
 I use so much cauliflower each week since going low carb.

-It’s a great substitute for mashed potato and rice.
+Mashed cauliflower is a great substitute for mashed potato and rice.
 Children especially love it if you flavour it with bacon, garlic or butter (or all 3).

 I didn’t tell my children at first that it is cauliflower, I just kept on making it, and they loved it.
 Eventually, I told them and they laughed.